-You might need to have a mould or mask made before your radiotherapy.
-The mould is also called a shell.
-The shell keeps the treatment area of your body still each time you have your radiotherapy.
-So your treatment will be as accurate as possible.
+You might need to have a radiotherapy mask or mould made before you start treatment.
+They can also be called shells.
+They keep the treatment area of your body still each time you have your radiotherapy.
+So your treatment is as accurate as possible.

-Some types of mould are see through and others aren't.
-The radiographers might make marks on them.
+You can see through most types of masks or moulds, as they usually have lots of small holes.
+The radiographers (sometimes called radiotherapists) might make marks on them.
 They use the marks to accurately line up the radiotherapy machine for each treatment.
-It is very important that you are in exactly the same position each time.
+It is important that you are in exactly the same position each time.

-The mould is normally made directly against your skin.
-You need to wear clothing that you can easily take off from the area to be treated.
+The mask is normally made directly against your skin.
+It's helpful to wear clothing that you can easily take off.
 You also need to take off any jewellery from that area.

 Having a lot of facial hair can make it difficult to make a head and neck mask.
-The radiotherapy staff will advise you on any hair issues at your planning session.
+The radiotherapy staff will advise you about any hair issues at your planning session.

 A mould technician or radiographer makes the mask in the mould room of the radiotherapy department or during your CT planning scan.

-The technician puts the plastic on to your face so that it moulds to fit your face exactly.
+The process of making a mask can vary slightly between hospitals.
+Most often they use a special kind of plastic heated in warm water or an oven so that it becomes soft and pliable.
+Your technician puts the plastic mesh on to your face so that it moulds to fit your face exactly.
 It feels a little like having a warm flannel put onto your face.
-You can still breathe easily, as the plastic won't cover your nose or mouth.
+You can still breathe easily, as the plastic has lots of holes in it.

-After a few minutes the mesh moulds and becomes hard.
-The technician takes the mask off.
+After a few minutes the plastic mesh becomes hard.
+Your technician takes the mask off.
 It is then ready for use.

 The video below shows what happens when you have your mesh mask made: